parinfer/parinfer.js/lib/parinfer.js.md

          ^^^
 ```

-After encountering the indentation on line 1, we don't do anything because
+__The main idea__ here is that we are only looking at _two_ things a time: the
-there is no previous Paren Trail to base a correction on.
-But after the
+indentation that we just processed, and the previous paren trail.

-indentation on line 2, we do have the Paren Trail from line 1 to deal with.
+Thus, in our example, we skip the first indentation since there is no previous
-Let's emphasize this by only annotating these two regions:
+paren trail.
+Let's highlight the next pair then:

 ```clj
  (foo [a b_